Orbitale/SvelteAdmin/README.md

 ## Usage

-An administration panel is composed of three main things:
+An administration panel is composed of three main components:

 1. The `Dashboard` definition: it provides some metadata, the links you will add to your menus.
 2. The `Crud` definition**s**: added to your Dashboard, they define the resource type you will manipulate in each operation of your Crud.
 All Cruds also define how to fetch and persist your data from whatever data source you want (usually it might be some kind of API).
 3. The Svelte route that will **render** the Dashboard, based on your sole `Dashboard` definition, and called by user input (like URL parameters).

-Usually, you will have only **one dashboard** and set **one Crud per entity** to your administration panel.
+Usually, you will have **one dashboard** and set **one Crud per entity** to your administration panel.

 ### Create a Dashboard